zampleworks/ZPki/MdDocs/Find-ZPkiAdObject.md

 ## DESCRIPTION
 This cmdlet can search AD for objects matching LDAP filter.
 Use -LdapFilter, -SearchBase, -SearchScope, and -Properties like you would with the MS ActiveDirectory module.
+This cmdlet will attempt to print attributes in human-readable form where the MS ActiveDirectory prints raw data, such as lastlogontimestamp and useraccountcontrol attributes.

 ## EXAMPLES